|

 Where

-Thin pink layers of this algae is commonly seen encrusting stones,
+seen?
+Thin pink layers of these algae are commonly seen encrusting stones,

 coral rubble and other hard surfaces, especially on our Southern shores.